 Healthcare is at one of the most disruptive times in its history.
-Mental health technology in particular is being increasingly adopted and advocated for by healthcare leaders.
-With this rapid healthcare technology development, we can’t help but wonder: do patients really want this?
+Mental health technologies such as telemedicine and virtual appointments are being increasingly adopted and advocated for by healthcare leaders.
+With this rapid healthcare technology development, we can’t help but wonder: do patients really want virtual care?
 Our research suggests that they absolutely do and here’s why:

 1. 74% of consumers want the option to see their provider virtually.

 Many healthcare providers are already using virtual solutions simply because the patients demanded it.